-During the 1970 Formula One season, after he became disenchanted with the poor performance of the March Engineering chassis, Ken Tyrrell decided to build his own racing car.
+During the 1970 Formula One season, after he became disenchanted with the poor performance of the March Engineering chassis and under pressure from Matra demanding he cease using Ford engines, Ken Tyrrell decided to build his own racing car.
 Employing ex-Ferguson designer Derek Gardner, who had worked on the Matra MS84 in 1969, the first Tyrrell F1 car was built in complete secrecy at Gardner’s home as the team continued racing with the March chassis in the meantime.
 Thus, the Tyrrell 001 was born.

 The 001 followed the basic outline of Tyrrell’s car the previous year (racing under the name Matra International), the 1969’s Championship winning Matra MS80.
 Powered by a 2993cc Ford-Cosworth DFV engine and a Hewland FG400 5-speed gearbox, the car was entirely conventional, save a wide, blade-like nose above the front radiator’s air intake.